Constitution of Illinois: Article 3: Suffrage and Elections

 Describes voting qualifications, disqualifications and other election rules.
 Section 1 stipulates that a person must be 18 years old and a resident of the state for 30 days to vote.
 Section 4 provides for the Illinois General Assembly to establish rules for elections.
 Section 5 establishes rules for the state board of election, requiring for no political party to have a majority on the board.
 Section 7 provides procedures to recall the governor.

 Article 4: The Legislature

 Provides rules for the Illinois General Assembly.
 Section 1 divides the assembly into two bodies, the Illinois Senate with 59 legislative districts, and the Illinois House of Representatives, with 118 representative districts.
 Section 2 describes the composition of the two bodies.
 Section 3 describes legislative redistricting procedures.
 Section 9 describes procedures involving executive vetoes of legislation.
-Section 14 describes impeachment rules, under which Governor Blagojevich was impeached in the House and removed from office after a trial in the Senate.
+Section 14 describes impeachment rules, under which Governor Rod Blagojevich was impeached in the House and removed from office after a trial in the Senate.